-The proposed tracts are not legally accessible which limits the current and future recreational activities.
+The proposed tract is not legally accessible which limits the current and future recreational activities.
 The area contains no wilderness areas.
 Selling the parcels will not change the access or management of remaining state land in the area.
-The sale of these tracts is not expected to have any cumulative effects on recreational or wilderness activities and collectively offers very little recreational value.
+The sale of this tract is not expected to have any cumulative effects on recreational or wilderness activities and collectively offers very little recreational value.